kstrickland0612/bday-client/README.md

 Hello!
 Welcome to Evento.
 This app makes sure you never have to send a belated card, gift, or text ever again.
 It keeps track of your friends' birthdays and more, and tells you about the day's events each time you log on.

 Evento is a full-stack app I built during my time at General Asssembly's Software Engineering Immersive.
-This was my first time building a database from scratch, and I really enjoyed diving into the backend.
-Pretty cool considering I didn't know what ruby on rails was 3 weeks ago!
+This was my first time building a database from scratch, and I really enjoyed diving into the back-end with Rails.

 On the front-end, it was fun to think of the optimal user experience and work towards that with each new feature.
 By placing the user at the center of the project, I was able to think of some useful features to build that allowed me to flex a couple programming muscles I didn't know I had.

 One of the best parts of this project is how much it stretched me to find answers on my own, and in the process really solidify concepts that I've been a bit unsure of.

-I feel pretty great about the things I was able to learn throughout this project.
+I feel great about what I learned through this project.

 Enjoy!